wp-plugins/widget-visibility-time-scheduler/README.txt

 = Show and hide widgets within a desired period and at given weekdays =

 The Widget Visibility Time Scheduler enables you to set the period and weekdays of the visibility of each widget easily.
-It is available in english, german and spanish language.
+It is available in english, german, spanish and brazilian portuguese language.

 = What users said =